Service Review

 Bottom line

 TruthFinder does what it advertises.
-The criminal record coverage is better than most services at this price point, the interface is well designed, and the report monitoring feature adds genuine ongoing value.
-The contact data — phone numbers in particular — lags behind the address history in accuracy, which is a known limitation across this category.
+The criminal & traffic record coverage is better than most services, the interface is well designed, and the report monitoring feature adds genuine ongoing value.
+The contact data — phone numbers in particular — lags behind the address history in freshness, which is a known limitation across this category.
 For researching a person online or getting a fuller picture before a meeting, it's a solid tool.
 For the deepest possible record coverage I'd still run a parallel check through Instant Checkmate, but TruthFinder alone covers the majority of use cases.

 Frequently asked questions